 - Information transparency – The ability for organizations to collect immense amounts of data and information from all points in the manufacturing process that can be used to improve it.

 - Technical assistance – using AI and machine learning to help assist humans in problem-solving based on large amounts of collected data.

 - Decentralized decisions – A concept recently made popular by cryptocurrencies.
 These are systems that can make decisions and perform day-to-day tasks.
 Only in the case of exceptions, interference, or conflicting goals, are tasks delegated to a higher level.

 4PL applies all of the above concepts to the logistics industry.
-It could crudely be compared to Uber or Airbnb for shipping and fulfillment.
 But to understand how groundbreaking this concept is it is important to understand the other types of logistics that have preceded it.

 A QUICK REFRESHER ON THE OTHER “PL’S”

-- First-party logistics (1PL) is when one business owns their logistics process (think farmers carting their own produce to the markets).
+- First-party logistics (1PL) is when one business owns its logistics process (think farmers carting their own produce to the markets).
 These are not so common today.